abdullaev-aziz/github-jobs/README.md

 # [GitHub Careers](https://gitpicasso.com)

+## June Update
+Unfortunately GitHub Jobs API no longer serves a list of jobs.
+Therefore the app is non-functional at the moment.
+I will be looking for other Job APIs to replace it with in the meantime.

 ## A React app utilizing  [GitHub Jobs API](https://jobs.github.com/api) and rendering jobs.
 ### Features:
 - Showing jobs according to user's location